 Figure 11.
-Juxtaposition of Sup Mat 35 (left, red) and Sup Mat 55 (right, green).
-When flipped horizontally (bottom left), the morphology and histology of Sup Mat 3 matches Sup Mat 5 exactly.
-This is demonstrated (centre, bottom) where Sup Mat 3 overlies Sup Mat 5.
+Juxtaposition of SUP MAT 35 (left, red) and SUP MAT 55 (right, green; see also Figure 10).
+When flipped horizontally (bottom left), the morphology and histology of the sample section in SUP MAT 35 matches that in SUP MAT 55 exactly.
+This is demonstrated (centre, bottom) where SUP MAT 35 is superimposed on SUP MAT 55.